Doctoral Internship in Health Service Psychology

 Application is done by utilizing the AAPI Online which can be accessed on the APPIC website at http://www.appic.org.
 Applications must include a cover letter, the application form, an official graduate transcript, a vita, and three letters of recommendation.
 Cover letters must include specific reasons for seeking a Doctoral Internship at Counseling & Psychological Services at Florida State University.
 The AAPI Online must be submitted by November 1.
 We currently have four intern positions.
 Any questions regarding the internship or the application process can be addressed to:

-Annette Peters, Ph.D., Training Director
+Annette Peters, Ph.D., CGP Training Director

 Counseling & Psychological Services